APTrust/dart/DevelopingDart.md

 * **build** - Contains output files from the build process.
 These are executable binaries.
 * **dart** - Contains the main.go application file.
 This is the entry point for the app, and this is what we build to create the DART 3 binary.
 * **frontend** - This contains Wails-specific files used in the build process.
 You can ignore these files.
 We don't edit them.
-* **scripts** - Contains Ruby and Bash scripts for running, testing and building DART.
+* **scripts** - Contains Bash scripts for running, testing and building DART.
 * **server** - Contains all of our custom DART code.
   * **assets** - Contains front-end assets, including scripts, stylesheets, fonts and images.
   * **build_support** - Contains files used for building the MacOS version of the app.
 These files may be obsolete since we moved to Wails.
   * **controllers** - Contains the controllers responsible for responding to HTTP requests coming from the DART front end.
   * **views** - Contains HTML templates used by the controllers to render front-end HTML.
   * **dev_loader.go** - Dynamically loads HTML templates, JavaScript files, stylesheets and images when DART runs in the local development environment.
-(That is, when DART is run using `./scripts/run.rb dart`.)
+(That is, when DART is run using `./scripts/run.sh dart`.)
   * **release_loader.go** - Loads HTML templates, scripts, stylesheets and images when DART is run in production mode as a compiled application.
   * **server.go** - Sets up the DART HTTP server and maps routes to controller functions.
-* **testdata** - Contains data used in unit and integration tests that are called by `./scripts/run.rb tests`
+* **testdata** - Contains data used in unit and integration tests that are called by `./scripts/run.sh tests`

 ## DART 3 Web Requests